-The policy failed in the included and excluded user/workstation list calculation policy and increment the version of the policy to enforce the policy updates to the managed device.
+The policy\name was failed in include/exclude list calculation configured, and the workstation or user did not qualify.

+Source: ZENworks 10 Configuration Management; Policy Management; Windows increment the version of the policy to enforce the policy updates to the managed device.

-Explanation: This error occurs if either the included/excluded workstation list or the user list
+Explanation: This error occurs if the Include/Excluded workstation or the user list is

-Action: Remove the user or the workstation from the excluded list configured in the messages.log file to obtain more details about the error.
+Action: Remove the user or device from the Excluded list configured in the policy and